-For any General Acute Care Hospital:

-- By January 1, 2024, the hospital owner shall submit to the Office a complete nonstructural evaluation up to NPC-4 or 4D and NPC-5, for each building. - By January 1, 2026, the hospital owner shall submit to the Office construction documents for NPC-4 or 4D and NPC-5 compliance that are deemed ready for review by the Office, for each building that will continue to provide acute care services beyond January 1, 2030. - By January 1, 2028, the hospital owner shall obtain a building permit to begin construction, for NPC-4 or 4D and NPC-5 compliance of each building that the owner intends to use as a general acute care hospital building after January 1, 2030. - By January 1, 2030, the general acute care building shall achieve NPC-5 rating.
+- For any General Acute Care Hospital:By January 1, 2024, the hospital owner shall submit to the Office a complete nonstructural evaluation up to NPC-4 or 4D and NPC-5, for each building. - By January 1, 2026, the hospital owner shall submit to the Office construction documents for NPC-4 or 4D and NPC-5 compliance that are deemed ready for review by the Office, for each building that will continue to provide acute care services beyond January 1, 2030. - By January 1, 2028, the hospital owner shall obtain a building permit to begin construction, for NPC-4 or 4D and NPC-5 compliance of each building that the owner intends to use as a general acute care hospital building after January 1, 2030. - By January 1, 2030, the general acute care building shall achieve NPC-5 rating.

-Where buildings are removed from general acute care, see FAQ's for additional information on time line and procedure.
+Where buildings are removed from general acute care, see Appendix C for Frequently Asked Questions (FAQs) for additional information on timeline and procedure.